Physicc/Light/CONTRIBUTING.md

 #### Header Files and Classes
 1. Header files go in the `include` directory, and source files go in the `src` directory.
-2. Don't use `using namespace std` in header files.
+2. Don't use `using namespace std` in the global scope in header files.
 If it is necessary (because of very long type names), try to restrict it to the smallest scope possible.
 3. In classes, prefix all member variables with the `m_` prefix.
 For example, if the class has a member variable for position, it should be called `m_position`.
 4. Member variables and member functions should use camelCase.
 That is, if the variable name consists of multiple words, the first letter of the word should be lowercase and the first letter of all subsequent words should be uppercase.
 Examples: `m_angularVelocity`, `getAngularVelocity()`, `m_gravity`, `getGravity()`, `m_transformComponent`.
 5. Class names should use PascalCase.
 That is, if the class name consists of multiple words, the first letter of every word should be in uppercase.
 Examples: `PhysicsWorld`, `RigidBody`.